rumialirome-ship-it/ABexch/README.md

 # PostgreSQL Database Connection URL
 # Use the database credentials you created in Step 5.
 DATABASE_URL="postgresql://ababa_user:your_strong_password@localhost:5432/ababa_db"

+# Optional: API Key for an external service
+# If your application needs to connect to an external API (e.g., for SMS, payments, etc.),
+# you should add its API key here.
+You will also need to update the backend code to
+# read this variable using `process.env.EXTERNAL_API_KEY` and use it when making API calls.
+# EXTERNAL_API_KEY="paste_your_api_key_here"
 ```

 Save the file (in `nano`, press `CTRL+X`, then `Y`, then `Enter`).